Enhancing CMB map reconstruction and power spectrum estimation with convolutional neural networks: Results: Homogeneous case

 After evaluating the noise bias and the Fisher matrix through Monte Carlo simulation approach, we generated map simulations of the \textit{true} angular power spectrum and a data sample, then we estimated the bandpower correction with the equation \ref{corr}.
 In Figure \ref{fig:est_homogeneo} the dotted line represents the average estimation of the \textit{true} power spectrum on 100 maps through the procedure described.
 The red solid line represents the power spectrum of the data sample (signal + noise) and the green solid line represents the WF power spectrum after estimation on the maps using the CNN.
 It is evident that for modes beyond the noise level, the WF estimation tends toward zero, in contrast to the modes in the signal-dominated regime, which closely align with the original signal. ~

 To compare the ability of the two WienerNet models presented in the above section to estimate the \textit{true} power spectrum after this procedure, we analyze the relative difference between the power spectrum estimation and the \textit{true} power spectrum, as shown in Figure \ref{fig:relativ_homogeneo}.
-The estimation of the true power spectrum from a proposed \textit{fiducial} power spectrum is unbiased for both models, and the relative error bars become larger when the level of noise is too high compared to the signal, specifically for modes beyond $\ell = 3000$. ~
+The purple line represents the relative difference between the \textit{true} and \textit{fiducial} power spectra.
+These power spectra are different by construction, in this case, by 5$\%$.
+The fiducial power spectrum serves as a reference, and as a starting point from which we can compute the unknown true power spectrum through the estimation procedure applied to a single map.
+We see that the estimation of the true power spectrum from a proposed \textit{fiducial} power spectrum is unbiased for both models, and the relative error bars become larger when the level of noise is too high compared to the signal, specifically for modes beyond $\ell = 3000$. ~

 In the left panel of Figure \ref{fig:error_homogeneo}, the error of the estimated power spectrum using WienerNet models 1 and 2 in the Wiener Filter estimation of the maps is presented.
 Notably, both errors are similar at least up to scales $\ell = 4000$, indicating that both models are feasible for use in power spectrum estimation. ~